Shuffle regularization for multiple Eisenstein series of level $N$: Fourier expansion for multiple Eisenstein series of level

 \section{Fourier expansion for multiple Eisenstein series of level $N$}

-In this section, we give the Fourier expansion of MES of level $N$ explicitly.
+The Fourier expansion of MES of level $1$ is obtained by Bachmann\footnote{ H. Bachmann, \textit{Multiple Zeta–Werte und die Verbindung zu Modulformen durch Multiple Eisensteinreihen}, Master’s thesis, Universit\"at Hamburg, 2012.} and written in Bachmann--Tasaka \cite{BT}.
+In this section, we give the Fourier expansion of MES of level $N$ explicitly, in the same way as Bachmann--Tasaka \cite{BT}.
 By the definition of the order of lattice points, we can split the sum $\sum_{0\prec\lambda_1\prec\cdots\prec\lambda_r}$ into $2^r$ many terms.
 In this section, we consider the each term and give its Fourier expansion.
 Let $\{\xx,\yy\}^\ast$ be the set of all words generated by letters $\xx$ and $\yy$.

 \begin{dfn} For $n_1,\dots,n_r\ge2$, $a_1,\dots,a_r\in{\ZZ/N\ZZ}$ and $w_1\cdots w_r\in\{\xx,\yy\}^\ast$, we define

 where $P_{\xx}=\{l\tau+m\in\ZZ\tau+\ZZ\mid l=0,m>0\}$, $P_{\yy}=\{l\tau+m\in\ZZ\tau+\ZZ\mid l>0\}$ and $l\tau+m\equiv a$ means $m\equiv a$. \end{dfn}